hophopkhangaroo/khangtong/math/index.md

 ---

+## Fun Stuff

+Below are some posts about cool math applications!

+[To Catch a Serial Killer: Rossmo's Formula](fun/rossmo) -- Featured in the pilot episode of the TV show [Numb3rs](https://en.wikipedia.org/wiki/Numbers_(TV_series)){:target="_blank" rel="noopener noreferrer"}, this formula was developed to help find the residence of serial killers.

+---

 ## Textbook Solutions

 Below is a collection of my worked out solutions to textbook exercises to aid in self-study.
 Use at your own risk as there's likely to be mistakes.